 Representing the full spectrum of influences of the genre, this year’s album boasts hits from European bass music powerhouses Noisia, Flux Pavilion, Feed Me or Eptic as well as a string of some of the most prolific US artists like Datsik, Jauz & Snails – all having made dubstep history throughout the years.
 In addition to the heavier sounds, UKF Dubstep 2016 also showcases the influence of grime on current productions, with tracks from Sh?m and Foreign Beggars x Asa x Sorrow.

 Melodic dubstep fans will be delighted to find Koven’s Telling Me on the album alongside Bare Noize’s huge come-back release: vocal single Elemental, a collaboration with producer friend AFK featuring vocalist Anna Yvette.
 Last but not least, the album features throwbacks to the sound that kicked off UKF and dubstep in 2010, with Myro’s Playa and Cookie Monsta’s Soundboy, both echoing the wobbly sound that grew dubstep into the worldwide phenomenon it still is today.

 This year’s edition is the best UKF Dubstep album yet, confirming the strength and vitality of a genre that’s as relevant as ever, supported by its cult following.
 (Buy here)

 About the Author / Narikonyc

-Global citizen.
+El jefe.
 Proud American.
+Global Citizen.
 Flawed human.
 Inked savage.
-Lover of the rule book, the German Autobahn, shoes, cheese, and vino.
-Part-time photographer.
-Night athlete.
-Adventurer, an avid hiker, and 7 Summits dreamer.
+Part-time photographer + night athlete.
+Adventurer, speed demon, an avid hiker, scuba diver, 7 Summits dreamer.
 Ramen is life.